mverneret/IS_pipeline/README.md

 C9: Raw number of reads supporting the IS
 C10: Unique number of ShearSites groups for the IS (ShS grouped by position +/- maxgapShS)
 C10: Number of sister cells associated to the IS (corrected by ShearSite groups and UMI groups by sequences +/- mms)
-C11: Proportion of sister cells associated to the IS compared to the total number of sister cells for all IS
+C11: Proportion of sister cells associated to the IS compared to the total number of sister cells for all IS (in %)
 ```

 ## Pipeline test